This guide is designed for both family-law attorneys and individuals involved in high-stakes divorce orh support disputes who need a financial expert.

-Family-law attorneys who handle high-asset divorce and dissolution matters know that the financial record is the case.
+Whether you are counsel managing a high-asset dissolution or a party navigating a complex support or property dispute, the financial record is the case.
 Hidden income, commingled property, disputed business interests, and lifestyle evidence do not interpret themselves — they require a forensic accounting expert who understands both the accounting standards and the litigation environment.
-This article is written for counsel, not for the parties themselves, and addresses how a CPA with forensic and valuation credentials can function as a force-multiplier from initial case assessment through trial or mediation.
+A CPA with forensic and valuation credentials can function as a force-multiplier from initial case assessment through trial or mediation — for both attorneys and the individuals they represent.

 - At least three years of personal and business tax returns — federal and state, including all schedules and K-1s